 ARTICLE X Conflicts of Interest

 10.1 Conflicts of Interest.
 The chapter and its Chapter Board of Directors are subject to the definitions, disclosure requirements and procedures set forth in Sections 14-3-860 through 14-3-864 of the Georgia Code, as amended from time to time, regulating “conflicting interest transactions” between Board members and the chapter.
+All officers are required to complete the Conflict of Interest form as required by the main office within the appropriate timeframe.

 ARTICLE XI Miscellaneous